-They had been using drugs

-They had been using both alcohol and drugs

-They had not been using either alcohol or drugs

-I don't know

-7. Had you been using alcohol or drugs just prior to the incident?

-I had been using alcohol

-I had been using drugs

-I had been using both alcohol and drugs

-I had not been using either alcohol or drugs

-Stalking Victimization (ARC3 Module 7)

-A. Stalking Victimization Prevalence

-Instruc tions: How many times have one or more people done the following things to you since you

-enrolle ed at [INSTITUTION] ?

-1. Watched or followed you from a distance, or spied on you with a listening device, camera, or

-GPS [global positioning system]?

-None1-23-5 6-8 More than 8

-2 Approached you or showed up in places, such as your home, workplace, or school when you

-didn't want them to be there?

-None1-23-5 6-8 More than 8

-2 Left strange or notantially threatening items for you to find?

-Э. Left strange or potentially threatening items for you to find?
-None1-2 6-8 More than 8

-4. Sneaked into your home or car and did things to scare you by letting you know they had been

-there?

-None1-23-5 6-8 More than 8

-5. Left you unwanted messages (including text or voice messages)?

-None1-23-5 6-8 More than 8

-6 Made unwanted phone calls to you, including hang up calls?

-None1-2 6-8 More than 8
+They had been using drugs They had been using both alcohol and drugs They had not been using either alcohol or drugs I don't know 7.
+Had you been using alcohol or drugs just prior to the incident?
+I had been using alcohol I had been using drugs I had been using both alcohol and drugs I had not been using either alcohol or drugs Stalking Victimization (ARC3 Module 7) Instruc Stalking Victimization Prevalence stions: How many times have one or more people done the following things to you since you at [INSTITUTION] ?
+1. Watched or followed you from a distance, or spied on you with a listening device, camera, or GPS [global positioning system]?
+None1-23-5 6-8 More than 8 2.
+Approached you or showed up in places, such as your home, workplace, or school when you didn't want them to be there?
+None1-23-5 6-8 More than 8 3.
+Left strange or potentially threatening items for you to find?
+None1-23-5 6-8 More than 8 4.
+Sneaked into your home or car and did things to scare you by letting you know they had been there?
+None1-23-5 6-8 More than 8 5.
+Left you unwanted messages (including text or voice messages)?
+None1-23-5 6-8 More than 8 6.
+Made unwanted phone calls to you, including hang up calls?
+None1-23-5 6-8 More than 8 7.
 Sent you unwanted emails, instant messages, or sent messages through social media apps?
+None1-23-5 6-8 More than 8 8.
+Left you cards, letters, flowers, or present when they knew you didn't want them to?
+None1-23-5 6-8 More than 8 9.
+Made rude or mean comments to you online?
 None1-23-5 6-8 More than 8

-8. Left you cards, letters, flowers, or present when they knew you didn't want them to?

-None1-23-5 6-8 More than 8

-9. Made rude or mean comments to you online?

-None 1-2 3-5 6-8 More than 8

 10. Spread rumors about you online, whether they were true or not?
 None1-23-5 6-8 More than 8 B. Stalking Violence Follow-Up Questions [DISPLAY THESE QUESTIONS IF Any Stalking Victimization Question is Greater Than 0.]
 Instructions: Think about the incident(s) that you have identified on the last screen(s).
 [Endorsed incidents will be listed here] Now choose one of the incidents you have identified that had a significant effect on you and answer the following questions about that incident.
-How would you describe the gender of the person(s) who engaged in the conduct towar you? a.
+How would you describe the gender of the person(s) who engaged in the conduct towards you? a.
 Male b.
 Female c.
 Gender Non-Binary d.
 Another gender not listed; please specify e.
 Don't know f.
 I prefer not to answer g.
 More than one person: i.
-Males ii.
-Females iii.
+Males iii.
+Females iiii.
 Gender Non-Binary people iv.
 Males and Females v.
 Male(s) and Gender Non-Binary person/people vi.
 Female(s) and Gender Non-Binary person/people vii.
 Male(s), Female(s), and Gender Non-Binary person/people viii.
 Don't know ix.
-I prefer not to answer ds 2.
-What was your relationship to the other person?strangeracquaintancefriendromantic partnerformer romantic partnerrelative/familyfaculty/staff 3.
-Was the person a student at [INSTITUTION]?YESNOI DON'T KNOW 4.
+I prefer not to answer 2.
+What was your relationship to the other person? stranger acquaintance friend romantic partner former romantic partner relative/family faculty/staff 3.
+Was the person a student at [INSTITUTION]?
+YESNOI DON'T KNOW 4.
 Did this happen on campus?YESNO